Primary vs. Secondary Markets: Understanding the Key Difference

 How does the primary market work?

 Corporations often issue new securities on the primary market to raise money for long-term capital requirements.
-Public issue refers to issuing shares to the general public and the firms that issue them.
 Here’s how the primary market works:

 - Preparing and filing the offer document – An offer document contains any necessary information about the company, financials, terms of the issue, and goals for raising funds.
 Any company seeking to raise money from the public needs to prepare and file the offer document.